hirrolot/metalang99/README.md

 (I strongly recommend to use the last trick only if `X` is defined locally to a caller, in order to control the correctness of expansion.
 For example, `X` can become painted blue, it can emit unexpected commas, the `#` and `##` operators can block expansion of parameters, and a plenty of other nasty things.)

-## Tested compilers

-Metalang99 is known to work on these compilers:

- - GCC
- - Clang
- - MSVC
- - TCC

 ## FAQ

 ### Q: What about compile-time errors?